 2. Work Your Angles

-Don't just move straight forward — cut off the ring.
+Don’t just move straight forward — cut off the ring.
 Step to the side as you advance.
-If they go left, you go left.
 Trap them against the ropes.

 3. Condition for Volume

 Pressure fighting is exhausting.
-You need cardio to maintain relentless aggression for 12 rounds.
+You need cardio to maintain relentless aggression.
 Jump rope, running, and high-volume bag work are essential.

 4. Practice Combinations, Not Single Punches